-The tax allowance on a car purchase depends on CO_2 emissions.
-Currently purchases of cars with emissions of up to 110g/km attract an 18% allowance and those in excess of 110g/km are only eligible for an 8% allowance.
+The tax allowance on a car purchase depends on CO2 emissions.
+Currently purchases of cars with emissions of up to 110g/km attract an 18% allowance and those in excess of 110g/km are only eligible for an 6% allowance (8% before April 2019).